 How does blood clot?

 Within seconds of cutting a blood vessel, the damaged tissue causes platelets to become sticky and clump together around the cut.
-These activated platelets, and the damaged tissue, release chemicals which react with other chemicals and proteins in the plasma, called clotting factors.
+These activated platelets and the damaged tissue release chemicals which react with other chemicals and proteins in the plasma, called clotting factors.
 There are 13 known clotting factors which are called by their Roman numbers - factor I to factor XIII.
 A complex cascade of chemical reactions involving these clotting factors quickly occurs next to a cut.
-The final step of this cascade of chemical reactions is to convert factor I (also called fibrinogen - a soluble protein) into thin strands of a solid protein called fibrin.
+The final step of this cascade of chemical reactions is to convert factor I (a soluble protein, also called fibrinogen) into thin strands of a solid protein called fibrin.
 The strands of fibrin form a meshwork, and trap blood cells and platelets so that a solid clot is formed.

 Some types of blood disorders